owickstrom/wickstrom.tech/src/_posts/2018-10-26-writing-a-screencast-video-editor-in-haskell.md

 includes:

 - **Timeline commands and movement:** It generates a sequence of commands, together with a consistent timeline and focus.
 It folds over the commands, applying each one to the current timeline and focus, and asserts that the resulting timeline and focus are still consistent.
 The tested property ensures that there's no possibility of out-of-bounds movement, and that deleting or otherwise transforming the timeline doesn't cause an inconsistent timeline and focus pair.
-- **Video scene classification:** It generates known test scenes of random durations, that are either scenes of only still frames, or scenes with moving frames.
+- **Video scene classification:** It generates known test scenes of random duration, that are either scenes of only still frames, or scenes with moving frames.
 It translates the test scenes, which are just descriptions, to real frames, and runs the classifier on the frames.
 Finally, it checks that the classified scenes are the same as the generated test scenes.
-- **Flattening of hierchical timeline:** The flattening process converts the hierarchical timeline to a flat representation.
+- **Flattening of hierarchical timeline:** The flattening process converts the hierarchical timeline to a flat representation.
 The tested property ensures that hierarchical and flat timelines are always of the same total duration.
 There are other properties that could be added, e.g. that all clips in the original timeline are present in the flat timeline.
-- **Roundtrip properties of FFmpeg format printers and parsers:** This is a conventional use of property-based tests.
+- **Round-trip properties of FFmpeg format printers and parsers:** This is a conventional use of property-based tests.
 It ensures that parsing an FFmpeg-format timestamp string, produced by the FFmpeg-format timestamp printer, gives you back the same timestamp as you started with.

 There are also cases of example-based testing, but I won't cover them in this report.